 Currently, Dr. Bradley supervises 5 graduate students and 6 undergraduate students and teaches an array of courses including Fish Physiology, Finfish Aquaculture, Introduction to Aquaculture, Advanced Aquaculture Systems and Graduate Seminar.
 The tuna and pelagic species research underway is presently supported by 3 graduate students and 2 undergraduate students all enrolled in the Dept. of Fisheries, Animal and Veterinary Science.

-URI recently established a public-private partnership with a local company, Greenfins, that is focused on developing and fine tuning the husbandry methods for the culture of tuna from egg to adult.
+URI recently established a public-private partnership with a local company, Greenfins, that is focused on developing and fine tuning the husbandry methods for the culture of tuna and other pelagic species from egg to adult.